The Mario Lanza Educational Foundation

 MARIO LANZA was an American tenor born in Philadelphia in 1921.
 His original intention was to make his career on the operatic stage, but he allowed himself to be diverted to Hollywood.
 He made seven films, including Hollywood's version of Enrico Caruso's life story and recorded the soundtrack of another - The Student Prince.
 The decision to move into films was questionable.
 Whilst the cinema allowed him to achieve one of his main aims - to bring opera to the man in the street - the critics saw it as a serious lapse of professional integrity and could not forgive him.

 If Lanza was a "lost cause" to the critics, he was a revelation to millions of others.
 Both Jose Carreras, Placido Domingo and Luciano Pavarotti, have all admitted to Mario being their inspiration, and Carreras in particular says he would not be singing now if it were not for seeing Mario in "The Great Caruso".
-Both Pavarotti and Carreras are patrons of the Foundation, as is Mario's daughter, Ellisa Lanza Bregman.
+Pavarotti was a patron of the Foundation before his death, and Carreras is still a patron, as is Mario's daughter, Ellisa Lanza Bregman.
 He died at the tragically early age of 38 years, but thanks to his legacy, interest in opera grew and is still growing, and that's where we come in ...

 WHAT IS THE FOUNDATION?